LittleB0xes/kokyu_rs/README.md

 The main character  came from [Hugues Laborde](https://hugues-laborde.itch.io) with some addition / modification from me.
 The rest of the graphical assets was made by me with Aseprite.
 The (great) color  palette is slso8  created by [solosalsero](https://lospec.com/solosalsero) from Lospec.

 All sound effect and "music" was made in my kitchen with Renoise and Audacity

+# Disclaimer

+This very small unfinished game is my contribution for the 20s Game Jam and it's still a WIP.
+It's more of a draft of an idea that I would like to turn into a more complete game (if I had the time  :-D) But *tada*, it's the first time I make my own sound.
+I also had the opportunity to experiment a lot of new things on the code side.
+In short, not finished certainly, but very instructive for me.